English language requirements

 - Available at:

-Note: This course includes a compulsory 5 day intensive class in Trimester 2 held at Deakin University Burwood campus for both campus and cloud located students.
+Note: This course includes a compulsory 5-day intensive class in Trimester 2 held at Deakin University Burwood campus for both campus and online students.

-There is also elective unit that contains an intensive in Trimester 3 held at a Deakin University campus for both campus and cloud located students.
+There is also elective unit that contains an intensive in Trimester 3 held at a Deakin University campus for both campus and online students.

 Additional course information